 This information will not be transmitted to the reviewers and will not affect the scientific assessment of the projects.
 This addition to the application forms is intended to allow the Fonds to document the consideration of sex and gender in proposed and funded research projects.
 Please refer to Section 5.5 of the Fonds’ Common General Rules for further details.

-The Fonds de recherche du Québec – Nature et technologies (FRQNT) believes that efforts toward equity, diversity and inclusion (EDI) contribute to the strengthening of research and must therefore be recognized when evaluating researchers, as well as research teams and clusters.
-Since the fall 2020 competitions, the integration of EDI principles is included as an evaluation criterion for all of the FRQNT’s regular grant programs.
-The EDI criterion has been revised for the Fall 2021 competitions to clarify the type of information that should be included.
+The Fonds de recherche du Québec believe that efforts toward equity, diversity and inclusion (EDI) contribute to the strengthening of research and must therefore be recognized.
+Since the fall 2020 competitions, the Fonds de recherche du Québec – Nature et technologies (FRQNT) has included an evaluation criterion on EDI in all of its regular grant programs.
+Criteria on EDI have also been included in several Fonds de recherche du Québec – Santé (FRQS) competitions.

-For more information, please see the new guidelines on considering EDI in FRQNT grant applications.
+For more information, please see the guidelines on considering EDI in FRQNT grant applications.

 Candidates and reviewers using the FRQnet platform must now complete a short self-identification questionnaire linked to the My Profile section of their FRQnet portfolio.